A Parallel Augmented Subspace Method for Eigenvalue Problems: Numerical results

 \subsection{Adaptive finite element method for Hydrogen atom}

-In order to show the potential for electrical structure simulation, in the last example, we consider the following model for Hydrogen atom: Find $(\lambda,u)\in\mathcal R\times V$ such that $\|\nabla u\|_0=1$ and
+In order to show the potential for electrical structure simulation, in the last example, we consider the following model for Hydrogen atom: Find $(\lambda,u)\in\mathcal R\times V$ such that $\|u\|_a=1$ and

 where $\Omega=\mathcal R^3$.
 The eigenvalues of (\ref{hy}) are $\lambda_h=-\frac{1}{2n^2}$ with multiplicity $n^2$ for any positive integer $n$.
-Along with the growths of $n$, it is easy to find that the spectral gap becomes small and the multiplicity large which improve the difficulty of solving the eigenvalue problem.
-The aim of this example is to show the method in this paper can also compute the cluster eigenvalues and their eigenfunctions.
-Since the eigenfunction is exponential decay, we set $\Omega = (-4,4)^3$ and the boundary condition $u=0$ on $\partial\Omega$ in our computation.
+Along with the growths of $n$, it is easy to find that the spectral gap becomes small and the multiplicity large which improve the difficulty for solving the eigenvalue problem.
+The aim of this example is to show the parallel augmented subspace method in this paper can also compute the cluster eigenvalues and their eigenfunctions.
+Since the eigenfunction is exponential decay, we also set $\Omega = (-4,4)^3$ and the boundary condition $u=0$ on $\partial\Omega$ in our computation.
 Here the adaptive refinement is also adopted to couple with Algorithm \ref{Para_Multigrid}.

 In order to check the parallel property of Algorithm \ref{Para_Multigrid}, we compute the first $200$ eigenpairs of (\ref{hy}).
 In this example, we choose $H = 1/4$, $\varpi=\varpi_n=1$.
-In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ Conjugate-Gradient (CG) steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).
+In the first step of one correction step defined by Algorithm \ref{one correction step}, $1$ multigrid step with $2$ CG steps for pre- and post-smoothing is adopted to solve the linear problem (\ref{correct_source_exact_para}).
 Figure \ref{ex4-error-time200} shows the corresponding error estimates of $|\lambda_i-\lambda_{i,h_n}|$ for $i=1, \cdots, 200$ and the CPU time for each eigenpair.
-From Figure \ref{ex4-error-time200}, we can also find that Algorithm \ref{Para_Multigrid} has the optimal error estimate and different eigenvalues has similar computational work.
-These results also shows that Algorithm \ref{Para_Multigrid} can be coupled with the adaptive refinement technique.
+From Figure \ref{ex4-error-time200}, we can also find that Algorithm \ref{Para_Multigrid} has the optimal error estimate and needs similar computational work for different eigenvalue.